UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

 </figure>

 In the Research VM, the following list of folders are available to a data custodian:

-Project-rw
-Project-ro
+Project-rw,
+Project-ro,
-Project-personal (of all users in the project) Custodian
+Project-personal (of all users in the project), Custodian,
-Egress approver
+Egress approver and
 Ingress approver

+The Data Custodian have read-write access to all of the above folders.

 <figure markdown>
   ![custodian_vm_foledrs](img/custodian_vm_foledrs.png)